This is a sponsored post written by me on behalf of Manwich. All opinions are 100% mine.

 Next, place a drop of water on the bottom left corner of your triangle (using your finger) and then pull both corners together and press to seal them.
 The wet corner should be underneath the dry one so it seals.

 Repeat this until all of your meat mixture is used up.
-Fry the wontons in a deep fryer until golden brown (about 2-3 minutes).
+Fry the wontons in a deep fryer (we just use a small one like this) until golden brown (about 2-3 minutes).
 Pull them out and place on a paper towel-lined baking sheet or plate.

 With your remaining sloppy joe sauce you will make your sloppy joe dipping sauce.
 Mix one part sloppy joe sauce with one part plain greek yogurt.
 Stir together.
 Top with green onions for added flavor!